From our councillor: Addressing the state of our waterways

 Environment Canterbury has a significant head-start in working with the Government’s new freshwater reforms, as councillor Claire McKay writes.

-In the past, if you’d asked Cantabrians what should be done to improve the region’s water quality many would have said that the responsibility sits with the rural community.
+In the past, if you’d asked Cantabrians what should be done to improve the region’s water quality, many would have said that he responsibility sits with the rural community.

 I am not sure as many people would say the same today.
 There is increasing awareness around the role that rural and urban alike can – and must – play in addressing the state of Canterbury’s waterways.